aarpon/hrm_docs/docs/admin/create_database.rst

 .. code-block:: sh

-   # start the mysql command line client and connect as root:
+   # Start the mysql command line client and connect as root:
    mysql -u root -p
-   # notify MySQL that the HRM user logs in with a password.
+   # Notify MySQL that the HRM user logs in with a password.
    ALTER USER '$HRMUSER'@'localhost' IDENTIFIED WITH mysql_native_password BY '$HRMUSERPASSWORD';
    FLUSH PRIVILEGES;
+   exit;